Jill Duggar Slammed For Going Back To Central America While Pregnant

 Jill Duggar also references the virus in a July 2016 blog post on the Dillard Family website.

-“Derick and I are generally very healthy people, but when you’re eating, drinking and living in a different place than the one you grew up in, it’s not uncommon to come down with the “traveler’s stuff” or other bacteria/viruses in the local jungle area.
+“Derick and I are generally very healthy people, but when you’re eating, drinking and living in a different place than the one you grew up in, it’s not uncommon to come down with the ‘traveler’s stuff’ or other bacteria/viruses in the local jungle area.
 No, we haven’t had Zika that we know of, but both of us have been laid out for a few days here and there, thankfully not both at the same time though.”

 Do you agree with the fans who think that Jill Duggar and Derick Dillard are making a mistake by heading back to El Salvador before the birth of their second child?
 Share your thoughts in the comments below.